basepi/dotfiles/README.md

 License
 -------

-Feel free to use any of the content to add to your own .vimrc or .zshrc, or even to just fork my repository and make your own.
-Note, however, that my .zshrc is designed to be used with oh-my-zsh, and the defined theme is not included in the default oh-my-zsh install.
-I need to put some finishing touches on it and then send a pull request to have it included in oh-my-zsh.
-Or maybe I'll just add it to this repo.
+Feel free to use any of the content to add to your own vim configuration, or even to just fork my repository and make your own it your own.
+My only request is that you send me a link with your new fork, so I can check out what you do differently.
+I love tinkering with vim, and am very interested in how other people configure their vim.

 Comments/Questions/Criticism
 ----------------------------